Service Level Dashboard on Talkdesk Explore™ is a calls' data model metric.

 Service Level measures the accessibility of a company to their customers, and the company’s ability to plan for call volume fluctuations and execute their staffing strategy.
 Service Level has been found to be directly tied to customer service quality and inbound call center performance and, therefore, is often the cornerstone of a call center manager's metrics toolkit for inbound calls.

 Service Level is defined as the percentage of calls answered within a predefined amount of time (“target time threshold”).
-It can be measured over any period of time (i.e. 30 minutes, 1 hour, 1 day or 1 week) and for each agent, team, department, or the company as a whole.
+It can be measured over any period of time (i.e. 30 minutes, 1 hour, 1 day or 1 week).

 Service Level (as a performance measure) is classified simply as the percentage of calls that were answered in the predetermined time threshold.
 Service Level has been touted as one of the most important KPIs, as it is intimately tied to customer service quality and overall performance of the call center.